-Crassula orbicularis is a succulent perennial with flattened rosettes of fleshy green leaves.
-It has a shallow root system and produces runners, forming dense groups up to 20 inches (50 cm) in diameter.
-Leaves are slightly tinged pink to red along margins and towards the apex in bright light.
-They are elliptic, up to 4 inches (10 cm) long, and up to 1 inch (2.5 cm) wide.
-Flowers are tubular, white to pale yellow, often tinged pink or reddish-brown, and appear from late winter to early spring on up to 8 inches (20 cm) tall flower stalk.
+Crassula orbicularis is a small succulent that forms flattened rosettes of fleshy green leaves slightly tinged pink to red along margins and towards the apex when grown in bright light.
+It has a shallow root system and produces runners, forming dense clumps up to 20 inches (50 cm) in diameter.
+Leaves are elliptic, up to 4 inches (10 cm) long, and up to 1 inch (2.5 cm) wide.
+Flowers are tubular, white to pale yellow, often tinged pink or reddish-brown, and appear on up to 8 inches (20 cm) tall flower stalks from late winter to early spring.

 The specific epithet "orbicularis (or-bik-yoo-LAIR-iss)" is a Latin adjective meaning "circular" or "orbicular" and refers to the shape of the leaves.

 How to Grow and Care for Crassula orbicularis

 Light: C. orbicularis prefers full sun to partial shade.
 However, intense afternoon sun in the hottest period of summer can burn the leaves of the plant.
-A place with morning sun and afternoon shade would be perfect.
+Therefore, a place with morning sun and afternoon shade would be perfect.
 Indoors, place your plants in a window where they receive at least 6 hours of direct sunlight.